vinoswe/AIHackathon/README.md

 ## Approach
-Used latest version of Python by using Bayesian Networks Model and DataSynthesizer, pandas & numpy packages for creating sythentic data and retoolapi.dev for sandbox environment from synthetic dataset from the DataSynthesizer.
+Used latest version of Python by using Bayesian Networks Model and DataSynthesizer, pandas & numpy packages for creating sythentic data and retoolapi.dev for sandbox environment and mock api creation from synthetic dataset(DataSynthesizer).

 ## Setup
 Please follow one of the below steps: